GaviniShasank/GaviniShasank/README.md

 # Hi there, I'm Shasank Gavini 👋

 Welcome to my GitHub profile!
-I'm a passionate **Computer Science** student specializing in **Artificial Intelligence and Machine Learning** at **CMR College of Engineering & Technology**.
+I'm a passionate **Computer Science** student specializing in **Artificial Intelligence and Machine Learning** .
 I enjoy solving problems, building products, and contributing to the tech community.

 ## 🚀 About Me
 - 🧑‍💻 Software Developer with experience in **C++, Python, Java, and Web Development**.